 Q: What vaccinations are required for approval to stay at FFPR?

 A: Canines are required to have RABIES, DHLP and BORDETELLA and Felines are required to have RABIES and FVRCP.
-These vaccinations must be current and not administered within the prior 10-day period.
+These vaccinations must be current and administered by a veterinarian.

 Q: I just realized that my pet needs an updated vaccination, but I already have reservations.
 Can I bring them anyway and catch up the vaccination next time?

-A: Unfortunately, No. There are absolutely NO EXCEPTIONS to our vaccination policy to ensure the safety and well being of our guests.
+A: Unfortunately, No. Our vaccination policy is to ensure the safety and well being of our guests.

 Q: Will you call me to remind me when my pet's vaccinations are almost expired?

 A: FFPR tries to give notice to all pet owner's that vaccinations need to be current prior to their next appointment.
 However, we are NOT RESPONSIBLE for reminding you to update your pet's vaccinations.